sarvex/SolarTweaks/README.md

 ⚠️ **Please note that Solar Tweaks is not a replacement for Lunar Client.
 Solar Tweaks is a modification tool for Lunar Client**

-Tweak and customize your game by going to the **Customize** tab, change the launcher and JRE preferences in the **Settings** tab and launch the game using any tab you want since the big green button is always there.
+Tweak and customize your game by going to the **Patcher** tab, change the launcher and JRE preferences in the **Settings** tab and launch the game using any tab you want since the big green button is always there.

 # Building from source 🏗️